szubair/Arabic-Language-For-Men/README.md

 # Arabic-Language-For-Men
-This is the website you could use for our references.
+This is the website that we could use for our references.